endlessm/eos-installer/README.md

   signature.
 This can be a loopback device if you want to avoid using removable media, but it has to have a GPT. (xz decompression is really slow, so gz is strongly recommended.)
-* Disk 2: a target disk large enough to write the OS image to. `eos-installer` only considers non-removable disks with a corresponding block device to be install targets, so unless you have a computer with multiple built-in disks, you'll need to either do all this in a virtual machine with multiple fixed disks, or temporarily patch the checks in the `disktarget` page to allow a loopback device or removable disk to be the install target.
+* Disk 2: a target disk or loop associated file large enough to write the OS image to. `eos-installer` only considers non-removable disks with a corresponding block device to be install targets, so unless you have a computer with multiple built-in disks, you'll need to either do all this in a virtual machine with multiple fixed disks, or use a loopback device.

 If you do not have an `eosimages` partition with at least one image file on it, running the app will take you straight to the error screen.